fourdman/PurpleLaps/README.md

 when you race karts at LeMans Karting in Fremont, CA.

 The app uses the facility's live scores web page to get the data.
 Thus it's not a lap timer in a classic sense (like AiM MyChron).
-In particular, the your lap time is only updated when you pass the start-finish line.
+In particular, the lap time is only updated when you pass the start-finish line.

 # Release of Liability